testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-nl/step-settings.md

 ---
 title: "Test Step Settings"
-metadesc: "What are the available Test step settings in Testsigma and how to use them"
+meta_desc: "What are the available Test step settings in Testsigma and how to use them"
 order: 4.41
 page_id: "Test Step Settings"
 warning: false